tanavamsikrishna/docker-remote-sync/Readme.md

   -h, --help          show this help message and exit --port PORT         Alternate ssh port on remote

-Do not delete the cache folder on remote machine to take advantage of incremental file sync The tar file on remote which is the snapshot of local docker image with be at location <<destination_folder>>.tar This folder can be "loaded" into docker using `docker load -i <<destination_folder>>.tar`
+○ Do not delete the cache folder on remote machine to be able to take advantage of incremental file sync ○ The tar file on remote which is the snapshot of local docker image with be at location <<destination_folder>>.tar ○ This tar file can be "loaded" into docker using `docker load -i <<destination_folder>>.tar` ○ Example usage: `docker-remote-sync myalpine:latest remotehost /tmp/myalpine_remotefolder`
 ```

 Example:
 ```
 docker-remote-sync myalpine:latest remotehost /tmp/myalpine_syncfolder